awslabs/aws-encryption-sdk-specification/cmm-interface.md

 If the algorithm suite obtained from the decryption request contains a [signing algorithm](#algorithm-suites.md#signature-algorithm), the decryption materials MUST include the [signature verification key](#data-structures.md#verification-key).

-The CMM MUST verify that the decryption materials returned are valid.
+The CMM MUST ensure that the decryption materials returned are valid.

-- The decryption materials returned MUST follow the specification at [data structures/decryption-materials](#data-structures.md#decryption-materials).
+- The decryption materials returned MUST follow the specification for [data structures/decryption-materials](#data-structures.md#decryption-materials).
 - The value of the plaintext data key MUST be non-NULL.
 - The plaintext data key returned MUST correspond with at least one of the encrypted data keys.
-    - The is typically done by constructing a CMM that uses keyrings/MKs.
+    - The is typically done by constructing a CMM that uses keyrings/master keys.

 ## Customization

 The CMM is an ideal point for customization and extension.

 Example scenarios include:

 - Interacting with other CMMs
 - Using [Keyring(s)](#keyring-interface.md)
 - Modifying the encryption context